telerik/blazor-docs/components/scheduler/views/month.md

 # Month View

 The Month view of the Scheduler for Blazor shows an entire month to the user.
-Also the Month view can be configured to display the events that are [grouped by resource]({%slug scheduler-resource-grouping%}).
+You can also configure the Month view to display events [grouped by resource]({%slug scheduler-resource-grouping%}).

 The `Date` parameter of the Scheduler controls which month is displayed.
 It's the one containing the date.